nytimes/objective-c-style-guide/README.md

-# NYTimes Objective–C Style Guide
+# NYTimes Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS team at The New York Times.
 We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls), and [tweets](https://twitter.com/nytimesmobile).